linas/i370-linux-2.2.1/README.md

   implement a network driver, so that one can telnet/ssh in (and get a pty that way.)
 These two choices are discussed below.

-#### Network driver:
+#### Network driver
-* The the way to get networking on Hercules is to implement the CTCA (Device 3088) Channel To Channel Adapter.
+* The way to get networking on Hercules is to implement the CTCA (Device 3088) Channel To Channel Adapter.
 Hercules can then route data on this channel to an actual tcp/ip network, via the tun/tap device.
 See the Hercules documentation.